 For more information about country-specific entry requirements for your country please see here.
 For international students who do not meet the direct entry requirements, we offer a Pre-Master’s Diploma for International Students (PDIS), a one-year full-time programme that will prepare you for postgraduate study in the UK.
 For more information please see here.

 On graduating with a MA in marketing you will have a theoretical and empirical knowledge of marketing and employed a variety of academically based marketing techniques and practices as well as a critical awareness of current issues at the forefront of marketing in society.
 Our graduates are highly employable with the potential to move into variety of different marketing-related roles.

-“My degree from Royal Holloway helped me get this role at Microsoft, thanks to the valuable insights into the digital Marketing world I gained, it also taught me how to team work in an international environment.
+“My degree from Royal Holloway helped me get this role at Microsoft, thanks to the valuable insights into the digital marketing world I gained, it also taught me how to work as part of a team in an international environment.
 An experience I can only highly recommend to prospective Marketing students.”
-Vera Hoelscher.
-Sales Solutsion Specialst at Microsoft (MA Marketing)

 Fees & funding